Ubaid period

 The Ubaid period (c.
-5500–3700 BC) is a prehistoric period of Mesopotamia.
-The name derives from Tell al-'Ubaid where the earliest large excavation of Ubaid period material was conducted initially in 1919 by Henry Hall, Leonard Woolley in 1922–1923, and later by Pinhas Delougaz in 1937.
-Excavations continue into the present day.
+6500–3800 BC) is a prehistoric period of Mesopotamia.
+The name derives from Tell al-'Ubaid where the earliest large excavation of Ubaid period material was conducted initially by Henry Hall in 1919, Leonard Woolley in 1922–1923, and later by Pinhas Delougaz in 1937.
+Excavations continue to the present day.

-In Southern Mesopotamia, this period marks the earliest known human settlements on the alluvial plain, although it is likely earlier periods exist that are obscured under the alluvium.
-In the south it has a very long duration between about 5500 and 3800 BC when it is replaced by the Uruk period.
+In Southern Mesopotamia, this period marks the earliest known settlements on the alluvial plain, although evidence of earlier habitation has likely been obscured under the alluvium.
+In the south the Ubaid period spans from about 5500 to 3800 BC, when it is succeeded by the Uruk period.

-In Northern Mesopotamia the period runs only between about 5300 and 4300 BC.
-It is preceded by the Halaf period and the Halaf-Ubaid Transitional period and succeeded by the Late Chalcolithic period.
+In Northern Mesopotamia the period runs only from about 5300 to 4300 BC.
+It is preceded by the Halaf period and the Halaf-Ubaid Transitional period, and succeeded by the Late Chalcolithic period.